-In August 2015, APA added 6 new APA books and 13 landmark titles in psychology to PsycBOOKS.
+In December 2015, APA added 4 new APA books and 17 landmark titles in psychology to PsycBOOKS.
 Past monthly update lists are available online.
 You can also view a list of sample titles or a full coverage list.

 Bibliographic records are available through your PsycBOOKS vendor.
 You may also download RDA records directly from APA by following the instructions in the APA PsycNET Administrator Help Menu.
 Continue reading